Education and Training Benefits for Veterans

 Vanguard University is an approved degree-granting institution recognized by the U.S. Department of Veterans Affairs as being eligible to receive benefits.
 Veterans and/or their dependents seeking educational training may qualify to use Title 38, Chapters 30, 31, 33, 35, and 1606/1607.
 Refer to the U.S. Department of Veterans Affairs for eligibility criteria.
 All final decisions regarding eligibility education and training benefits are determined by the U.S. Department of Veteran Affairs, not Vanguard University.

-Students who are approved by the U.S. Department of Veteran Affairs to receive Yellow Ribbon funding, must complete the university's Yellow Ribbon Application at the beginning of academic year.
+Students who are approved by the U.S. Department of Veteran Affairs to receive Yellow Ribbon funding, must complete the university's Yellow Ribbon Application at the beginning of the academic year.
 Again, this benefit is only available to students who are one-hundred percent (100%) eligible under Post 9/11 (Chapter 33).
 Questions, contact the School Certifying Official.

 Once the electronic enrollment certification has been submitted to the VA for processing, the institution will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrowed additional funds on any covered individual because of the individuals inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from the U.S. Department of Veterans Affairs under chapter 31 or 33.